Randaberg Municipality

 Randaberg is a municipality in Rogaland county, Norway.
 It is located in the traditional district of Jæren, at the northern end of the Stavanger Peninsula.
 The administrative centre of the municipality is the village of Randaberg.
+The other main village area in the municipality is Grødem.

-Randaberg is located just north of the city of Stavanger.
+Randaberg Municipality is located just north of the city of Stavanger.
 It is the northernmost conurbation of the Stavanger/Sandnes area, one of the largest urban areas in the country.
-The Byfjord Tunnel connects the islands of Stavanger Municipality to the east with the mainland of Randaberg.
-The Rogfast tunnel is going to be built from Randaberg, under the Boknafjorden, to the north side of the fjord as well as to the island of Kvitsøy.
+The Byfjord Tunnel connects the islands of Stavanger Municipality to the east with the mainland of Randaberg Municipality.
+The Rogfast tunnel currently being built from Randaberg, under the Boknafjorden, to Bokn Municipality on the north side of the fjord as well as to the island of Kvitsøy.